covidcaremap/covid19-healthsystemcapacity/data/README.md

 | [us_healthcare_capacity-hrr-CovidCareMap.csv](published/us_healthcare_capacity-hrr-CovidCareMap.csv)      | Aggregated facility capacity information by Healthcare Referral Region (HRR) in CSV format. |

-The 'published' directory contains datasets published by CovidCareMap.
+The 'published' directory contains datasets published by COVID Care Map.
 These are data that have been aggregated from various sources, analyzed, processed, inspected for validity and written to common data formats for easy consumption.